 One of the country’s most comprehensive aquatics degree programs is here at Ball State.
-Those seeking a major in aquatics dive into a well-rounded curriculum aimed at diverse and satisfying aquatics careers.
+Established in 2002, the bachelors (4 year) degree in aquatics was the first truly aquatic specific program in the United States.
+Those seeking a major in aquatics ( BA or BS in aquatics) dive into a well-rounded curriculum aimed at diverse and satisfying aquatics careers.
 Course work ranges from facilities design/management and pool operations to aquatics-focused biomechanics to lifeguard training and aquatics staff development.
+This degree provides aquatic education opportunities for future aquatic professionals.
+Example aquatic leadership positions include aquatic directors, supervisors, managers, coaches and instructors.
+Often the aquatic industry employers expect management staff to hold certifications that include aquatic administration, pool operations, aquatic technician, lifeguard instructor, swimming instructor as well as a host of emergency care credentials.
 Just a few examples of the diversity of electives include sailing and kayaking, teaching diving and synchronized swimming, scuba instruction, and camp waterfront administration.
 Certifications are available in such areas as scuba and lifesaving.

 A 24-hour aquatics minor also offers valuable career preparation.
 Minors take a set of core courses that include water safety and pool operations, and choose to build on focused areas of study such as aquatics teaching, administration, or scuba.
 Aquatics minors combine their studies with a wide range of majors across the university.